CosmicEmm/devnotes/notes/python.md

 print(car_specs)
 ```
 > **Terminal:** {'brand': 'Ford', 'model': 'Mustang', 'year': 2020}
+## Mutable and Immutable Objects
+**Mutable Object**
+- An object that allows you to change its values without changing its identity is a mutable object.
+The changes that you can perform on a mutable object’s value are known as mutations.
+- Mutable objects in Python: Lists, Dictionaries, Sets, Classes

+**Immutable Object**
+- An object that doesn’t allow changes in its value is an immutable object.
+You have no way to perform mutations on this kind of object.
+- Immutable objects in Python: Strings, Numbers, Booleans, Tuples, Frozen Sets

 ## Type Conversion
 Converts the value of a variable from one type to another.
 ```py